Doing Your Own Taxes? Make Sure You Follow These 15 Tips

 Tax season is underway, and millions are hoping for a refund or, at the very least, to minimize what they owe.
-Whether you plan on filing your taxes early or procrastinating until the last minute, knowing a few basics can help put more money in your pocket.
+Whether you file your taxes early or procrastinate until the last minute, knowing a few basics can help put more money in your pocket.

 1. Find Out If You Need To File

 If you need help determining whether you’re required to file a federal income tax return this year, use the IRS’ online Interactive Tax Assistant.
 You need to answer a few basic questions about your filing status, gross income and whether you had federal income tax withheld, and then the IRS tool can help.

 2. Gather Social Security Numbers

 To prepare any tax return, you will need your Social Security number, the nine-digit piece of information that follows you throughout life.

 “Make sure you have the Social Security numbers for yourself, spouse and all dependents,” said Kay Bell, tax journalist for the blog Don’t Mess With Taxes.
 She added that to claim some credits — such as the child and dependent care credit — you’ll need to provide a Social Security number or other ID numbers.

 3. Determine Your Filing Status